scores.RandomScore

 score()

-Compute a random confidence score for every sample in a batch.
+Compute a random uncertainty score for every sample in a batch.

 Usage